Mintbase/Grants-Program/docs/T&Cs.md

 "Effective Date"  means the date on which the application is accepted by the Grants Committee via the application review process defined below (the date of the merged commit of the application, which can be found under <https://github.com/w3f/Grants-Program/pulls>);

-"Grant" means the financial support granted by Web 3.0. to You (i) for the development of the Software in accordance with the Specifications; and (ii) the grant of license rights on the Intellectual Property Rights, according to the terms of these Terms and Conditions.
+"Grant" means the financial support granted by Mintbase. to You (i) for the development of the Software in accordance with the Specifications; and (ii) the grant of license rights on the Intellectual Property Rights, according to the terms of these Terms and Conditions.
 The Parties agree that Grants are unrelated to the actual development costs and the commercial value of the Software;

 "Intellectual Property Rights" means any (i) patents, designs, copyright and related rights, database rights, trademarks, trade names (whether registered or unregistered), and the related rights to apply for registration thereof; (ii) applications, extensions and renewals in relation to any of these rights; (iii) know-how and confidential information; and (iv) all other rights of a similar nature and/or having an equivalent effect anywhere in the world;

 "Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>;

-"Polkadot" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by Web 3.0. that has the features described in the white paper ("Polkadot: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by Web 3.0. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;
+"Polkadot" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by Mintbase. that has the features described in the white paper ("Polkadot: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by Mintbase. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;

-"Procedure" means the procedure in connection with the Web 3.0 Foundation Open Grants Program, as established in Section 4 below;
+"Procedure" means the procedure in connection with the Mintbase, Inc. Open Grants Program, as established in Section 4 below;

 "Software" means the deliverables created by You during the development activities performed according to these Terms and Conditions in their final and working version, and that are to be provided to the Foundation in accordance with the Specifications, Milestones and Time Schedule;